HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 ```

-- The code above sets
+- The code above sets the dark shade